Increase Product Quality with 3D Vision

 3D systems today are performing tasks that just a few years ago were beyond the ability of computer-based automation.
 Machine 3D vision systems are now advancing at lightning speeds and are ahead of the curve when it comes to further enabling robots.
 In less than a decade, experts in the machine vision field predict that 3D vision will be standard equipment on robots across all fields and applications.

-3D Vision Defined:
+3D Vision Defined

-When using 2D cameras, Z (distance from camera) is typically assumed.
-This isn’t as effective as parts may move, change size, tip, etc. and the 2D camera may then miscalculate the location.
+When using 2D cameras, Z (distance from the camera) is typically assumed.
+This isn’t as effective as parts may move, change the size, tip, etc. and the 2D camera may then miscalculate the location.
 3D systems allow for a clean part pick-up with known positional data (X, Y, and Z), despite any disruption.

 Vision system cameras create an image full of pixels that each has a gray-scale value; this helps to create a pattern or structure in the image data.
 Specific algorithms then help recognize the image data patterns and assist the camera in finding specific features, ultimately guiding the robot to the part.
 This will also allow machine vision robots to enter perpendicular to a surface and grip parts more effectively, repeatedly, and even control different parts in any orientation.